| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 entries from the standard input and write them to the database.

-The standard input is supposed to be formatted as text database
+The standard input is supposed to be formatted as a text

 (see section Plain text databases).